Differentially Private Learning with Adaptive Clipping: Introduction

 \section{Introduction}

 Deep learning has become ubiquitous, with applications as diverse as image processing, natural language translation, and music generation \citep{DL1,DL2,DL3,DL4}.
-Deep models are able to perform so well in part due to their ability to make use of vast amounts of data for training.
-However, recent work has shown that it is possible to extract detailed information about individual training examples using only the parameters of a trained model \citep{mod-inv1, mod-inv2,mem-inf1, sec-sha, col-inf}.
+Deep models are able to perform well in part due to their ability to utilize vast amounts of data for training.
+However, recent work has shown that it is possible to extract information about individual training examples using only the parameters of a trained model \citep{mod-inv1, mod-inv2,mem-inf1, sec-sha, col-inf}.
 When the training data potentially contains privacy-sensitive user information, it becomes imperative to use learning techniques that limit such memorization.

 Differential privacy (DP) \citep{DKMMN06,DMNS} is widely considered a gold standard for bounding and quantifying the privacy leakage of sensitive data when performing learning tasks.
-Intuitively, DP prevents an adversary from confidently making any conclusions about whether some users' data was used in training a model, even given access to arbitrary side information.
+Intuitively, DP prevents an adversary from confidently making any conclusions about whether some user's data was used in training a model, even given access to arbitrary side information.
 The formal definition of DP depends on the notion of neighboring datasets: we will refer to a pair of datasets $D,D' \in \cD$ as neighbors if $D'$ can be obtained from $D$ by adding or removing one element.